richinex/pymultipleis/docs/source/quick-start-guide.rst

 =========================================

 :code:`pymultipleis` is a Python package for processing multiple electrochemical impedance spectroscopy (EIS) data.
-It uses an object oriented approach and is based on the `Jax library <https://jax.readthedocs.io/en/latest/>`_.
+It uses an object oriented approach and is based on the `JAX library <https://jax.readthedocs.io/en/latest/>`_.
 :code:`pymultipleis` provides a Multieis class with methods for fitting, visualizing and saving the results thereafter.